prof7bit/TorChat/src/tools/readme_plugin_win.txt

 TorChat ID, its just an account name to tell different TorChat profiles apart with a human readable name.
 It will create a config folder
 %APPDATA%\torchat2_accountname\ for each account (profile).
-You can create as many accounts (profiles) as you want and use them all simultanously.
+You can create as many accounts (profiles) as you want and use them all simultaneously.

 If you need a log file for debugging purposes create the folder
-%APPDATA%\torchatlogs before you start it, TorChat will detect this and enable logging for the plugin and for tor, if you want to disable logging smply remove this folder.
+%APPDATA%\torchatlogs before you start it, TorChat will detect this and enable logging for the plugin and for tor, if you want to disable logging simply remove this folder.

 The TorChat plugin will recognize the following environment variables on all platforms: PURPLEHOME, APPDATA, TOR_EXE to override the defaults